zhuguangxiang/koala-lang/README.md

 ## Features of Koala

 - Easy to use
-- Object-oriented Programming (class, trait, mix-in)
+- Object-oriented Programming
-- Functional Programming (closure)
+- Functional Programming
 - Type safe
 - Garbage Collection